Andrew McCutchen Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.

-- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.91).
+- The Twins have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.